ustream/hashlock-dotnet/README.md

-# Setup IBM Cloud Video Viewer Authentication Demo
+# IBM Cloud Video Viewer Authentication Setup Demo

 ## Requirments
 * An [IBM Cloud Video Streaming Manager for Enterprise with Authentication API account](https://www.ustream.tv/product/align-secure-streaming-video) *(You can request a Trial account [here](https://www.ustream.tv/enterprise-video/contact-internal-communications))*
 * Install [.NET Core SDK](https://www.microsoft.com/net/download)

 ## Installion
-1. **Setup channel authentication** for your channel(s) on Channels/Authentication dashboard
+1. **Set up channel authentication** for your channel(s) on Channels/Authentication dashboard
-   * Secret Key: **Some random string**, this secret will used to sing and validate authorization data
+   * Secret Key: **Some random string**, this secret key is used for signing and validating authorization data
-   * URL to the entry point of the authentication flow: **http://127.0.0.1:5000/Home/Authorization** The end point where you can authorize your users to the content and generate the signed hash data
+   * URL for the entry point of the authentication flow: **http://127.0.0.1:5000/Home/Authorization** This is the end point where you can authorize your users to the content and then generate the signed hash data.
    ![Set authentication](./docs/set_authentication.png "Set authentication")
 2. **Set Secret Key** in [HomeController.cs](Controllers/HomeController.cs)
 ```